 Fair value adjustments to Carolina's assets and liabilities included a \$198.7 million decrease to loans and a \$142.4 million decrease to notes payable to reflect changes in interest rates and other market conditions since the time these instruments were issued.
 These differences will be accreted or amortized into net interest income over the remaining life of the respective loans and debt instruments on an effective yield basis.

 Note 10 - Subsequent Events

-The Association evaluated subsequent events and determined there were none requiring disclosure through August 8, 2023, which was the date the financial statements were issued.
+The Association evaluated subsequent events and determined that, except for as described below, there were none requiring disclosure through November 8, 2023, which was the date the financial statements were issued.